Blog

 Diet

 Vitamin C helps the body absorb iron more readily.
-Eat more citrus fruits, bell peppers, and berries as they are rich in the vitamin.
+Eat more citrus fruits, bell peppers, and berries as they are rich in vitamin C.

 Folic acid is another B-complex vitamin needed to make RBCs.
 Green leafy vegetables, dried beans, sprouts, peanuts, broccoli, and bananas are some folate-rich foods.

 There is no single best diet for anemia.
-Eating an overall healthy diet can help you get all the nutrients that will help increase hemoglobin.
+Eating a balanced, healthy diet can help you get all the essential nutrients to increase hemoglobin.

 Altitude

-The amount of hemoglobin in the blood increases in people residing higher up.
+The amount of hemoglobin in the blood increases in people residing at higher altitudes.

 Physical Activity

-Hemoglobin and regular physical activity done by a person are two things that are interconnected.
+Hemoglobin and regular physical activity are interconnected.
 Exercise can increase hemoglobin and red blood cell mass.

 But why does exercise increase hemoglobin?
 Additionally, do athletes have high hemoglobin levels?

 During exercise and physical activity, the body needs more oxygen than during usual daily activities.
-All the need for oxygen in the muscles is obtained from the bloodstream.
+All the oxygen needed in the muscles is obtained from the bloodstream.

 Hydration